mening12001/Harmonica/README.md

 This project is experimental in nature.
 You should view this implementation simply as a proof of concept.
 This "framework" gives you the possibility to define/reveal a function that interpolates a given set of points in terms of sinusoids/harmonics.
 It implements in a way, "lazily", symbolic regression.
 This is an exploration of the frequency space practically.

 As the mathematician Joseph Fourier proved, any given function, no matter how irregular in variation, could be expressed as a weighted summation of sinusoids.
-I was intrigued beyound measure by this fact while I was still in college, concluding that sinusoids play a special part in the grand scheme of the universe.
+I was intrigued beyound measure by this fact while I was still in college, concluding that sinusoids play a special and important part in the grand scheme of the universe.
 This affirmation can be expressed as fallows:

 ![Image of Yaktocat](https://www.dspguide.com/graphics/E_13_4.gif)